albar965/littlenavmap-manual/src/en/AIRCRAFTPERFEDIT.rst

      Aircraft performance edit dialog tab ``Performance``.

-Tab Description or Comments
+Tab Remarks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This tab contains a free plain text field for notes and links.
+This tab contains a free plain text field for notes and links which is also shown in the

-Normal web links like ``http://www.example.com`` or
-``https://www.example.com`` are recognized besides directory or file
-links like ``file:///C:/Users/me/Documents/Aircraft%20Notes.txt`` on
-Windows or ``file:///home/me/Aircraft%20Notes.txt`` on macOS or Linux.

-Note that you have to use the forward slash ``/`` instead of the
-backslash ``\`` on Windows as a path separator.

-Replace spaces in links with ``%20`` since *Little Navmap* recognizes
-links until the next space.
+``Fuel Report`` tab of the window ``Flight Planning``.

+See :doc:`REMARKS` for more information about using web links in this field.

 .. |Edit Aircraft Performance| image:: ../images/icon_aircraftperfedit.png